qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 2. It supports measuring the state of each qubit at the end of the program.
 3. It produces one of the specified [output schemas](../output_schemas/).

-These functionalities are both necessary and sufficient for computations that fundamentally consist of unitary transformations of the quantum state as well as measurements at the end of the program.
+These functionalities are necessary and sufficient for computations that fundamentally consist of unitary transformations of the quantum state as well as measurements at the end of the program.
 More details about each of the bullets are outlined below.